Comox No.2 Pump Station

 About the Comox No. 2 Pump Station Project

-Why is the CVRD planning the Comox No. 2 Pump Station?
+Why is the CVRD considering the Comox No. 2 Pump Station?

-There are two key reasons why the Comox No. 2 pump station is a priority project for the CVRD.
+There are two key reasons why the Comox No. 2 pump station has been proposed:

-- Continued growth in the Comox Valley has led to the need for another pump station that will supplement the two already in operation on the Comox Valley sewer system.
+- Continued growth in the Comox Valley has led to the need for additional capacity that will supplement the two pump stations already in operation on the Comox Valley sewer system.
 To meet the needs of increasing demand, a new pump station was identified as a priority in the sewer master plan drafted in 2005.

 As a result, the project has also been identified as important to the Comox Valley sewage service.
-This is an important project for the Comox Valley as a whole, and will be done with respect for the neighbourhood it will be established in.
+This is an important project for the Comox Valley as a whole.

 What’s Happening Now?